Therapies for Mood Disorders

 During CBT a therapist and client used to work in many ways-

-This can be to determine problems related to mental health, illness may be work pressure, relationship issues, and something bothering the client.
+This can be to determine problems related to mental health, illness, work pressure, relationship issues, and something bothering the client.

-The therapist observes the client how they react, how they behave, and the problems to affect their emotions and actions
+The therapist observes the clients how they react, how they behave, and the problems to affect their emotions and actions

 This can be including negative thoughts affecting the client and distortions of situations and occurrences.